Special Educational Needs: support in England

 There are a number of specialist charities that offer online or telephone help on special education needs and disability (SEND) issues:

-Every local area (local authority or borough) has an advice and support service (IASS) that is independent from the local authority and can be found in the link below:
+Every local area (local authority or borough) has an Independent Advice and Support Service (IASS) that can be found in the link below:

-Anyone considering making a formal appeal to the First-tier Tribunal, which handles appeals against local authority decisions on special educational needs, (more on this below) should get specialist advice.
+Individuals considering making a formal appeal to the First-tier Tribunal, which handles appeals against local authority decisions on special educational needs, (more on this below) may wish to get specialist advice.

 There are several pathways for parents and carers who haven’t been able to resolve a SEND issue by talking to the school or college: